Can the Ghanaian Church protest corruption instead of gays

 Why prioritise the fight against corruption which you actively profit from when you can get citizens consumed by a non-existent threat?
 For instance, if Ghanaian politicians improved healthcare, they would no longer get to travel on taxpayer money to go and die at Lord Cromwell hospital in London.
 Neither would the state have to give MPs loans to buy cars if they fixed the transportation system.
 They risk losing most of the privileges that make them live like kings instead of as our servants if they paid the same attention to extreme poverty, unemployment, and corruption.

-Homosexuality didn’t use to be a problem in Ghana until the religious community led by the Christian Council preached it into existence with its relentless hate campaign.
+Homosexuality didn’t use to be a problem in Ghana until the religious community led by the Charismatic branch preached it into existence with its relentless hate campaign.
 Yes, hate campaign.
 Let’s call those cruel and awful sermons what they are – hate campaigns.
 Every time gays in the West gain some rights, statements are issued warning the government against legalisation of gay marriage in Ghana.
 The Church makes it seem as if there is something to envy about the right to marry in Ghana, but there is nothing, absolutely nothing to envy.
 There are no perks, no tax breaks or any unique benefits for even the so-called Bible-defined, culturally-appropriate marriages between men and women.

-The sheer breadth of the homophobia that has resulted from the criminalisation of what happens between two consenting adults is unimaginable, and the extent of violence and cruelty born out of it is chilling.
+The breadth of the homophobia that has resulted from the criminalization of what happens between two consenting adults is unimaginable, and the extent of violence and cruelty born out of it is chilling.
 The dehumanisation is so fierce that it has now become so fashionable that politicians now deploy it for their purposes.
 After all, nothing is out of bounds in politics.
 In nearby Nigeria, a simple holding of hands with a person of the same sex could get you jailed.
 In Uganda, members of the LGBTQ community risk seven years in jail for living and breathing.
 In Ghana, police regularly arrest and harass people on suspicion of being gay.
 There have been mob lynchings and assault of both men and women on suspicion of their sexuality.

 In this week’s warning to the government, Apostle Oyinah said: “the call to legalise homosexuality, LGBT, by some leaders of the Western world must be seen as neo-colonialism and must be condemned at the highest level.”
 If the Apostle had referenced neo-colonialism in any other debate, I would have agreed with him, but to mention neo-colonialism while seeking the oppression of another group is a non-starter.
 Those paternalistic pro-gay lectures from Western leaders are as annoying as they are frustrating, but they do not epitomize neo-colonialism.
 They are an admission they screwed up, imposing their rigid definitions of sexuality on us when they came with the Bible to oppress us.

-The continuous gay-bashing is frightening because it has real violent consequences for the Ghanaian LGBTQ community, even for effeminate men and masculine -looking women.
+The continuous gay-bashing is frightening because it has real violent consequences for the Ghanaian LGBTQ community, even for effeminate men and masculine-looking women.
 The church’s anti-gay campaign helps to normalize the violence against the LGBTQ community.
 Now citizens are going to feel justified in the assault on gays because there will be no legal consequences for their abuse.

 Jesus Christ wouldn’t have hounded the already marginalized over their sexuality, he would have been violently opposed to the Church hosting corrupt officials and their friends.
 Jesus would’ve been appalled by the Church’s silence over the state of the nation, smelly hospitals, the filthy towns and cities, corruption and poverty.
-I would respect and trust the church more if it held protests over the state of public hospitals, something that touches everyone.
+I would respect and trust the Church more if it held protests over the state of public hospitals, something that touches everyone.
 Unlike gay rights.